HandsOnDataViz/book/docs/HandsOnDataViz.md

 a later section we’ll address other types of biases that are highly relevant to anyone working with map data.

-We previously warned you about *sampling biases* in [Chapter 6: Make Meaningful Comparisons](comparisons.html).
-This category covers data collection procedures that seem legitimate on the surface, but include partially-hidden processes that skew the evidence and yield inaccurate results.
-One example is *selection bias*, which means that the sample selected for your study differs systematically from the larger population.
-“What you see depends on where you look,” cautions professors Carol Bergstrom and Jevin West, authors of a book with an unforgettable title, *Calling Bullshit*.[38]
-One obvious example is to attempting to find the average person’s height by measuring people who happen to be leaving a gymnasium after basketball practice.
-More subtle forms involve *participation bias*, such as survey methods that do not yield responses that are representative of the broader population.
-We also cautioned about *self-selection bias* in program evaluation data, where participants who apply or volunteer must be analyzed carefully to avoid comparisons with non-participants.
+*Sampling biases* occur when we believe our data has been selected fairly, but some behind-the-scenes process influences its composition and skews the results.
+We previously warned you about several types in the [Beware of Biased Comparisons section of Chapter 6](biased-comparisons.html).
+One type to avoid is *selection bias*, which means that the sample selected for your study differs systematically from the larger population, such as when you randomly measure the height of people who happen to be leaving the gym after basketball practice.
+A second type to avoid is *non-response bias*, which happens when certain subgroups of a population as less likely to respond to a survey, and leads to less representative results.
+We also cautioned you about a third type, *self-selection bias*, where participants who apply or volunteer for a program must be evaluated carefully to avoid comparisons with people with non-participants, who may not share the same motivations.
 Always [question your data, as described in chapter 4](question.html), before you attempt to make meaningful comparisons.
 If you suspect that sampling issue may have snuck into the data collection process, either do not use the data, or